laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Super Admins and Admins: Can **additionally** access the plugin backend, edit the plugin settings and (un-)install and (de-)activate the LaterPay WordPress plugin.

+= Custom Hooks =
+To integrate with existing access management systems, we provide several filters which you can hook into.
+These filters allow you to give a user access to content without having to purchase it.
+You can use <?php add_filter( 'laterpay_post_access', your_callback_returning_boolean ); ?> to provide access to a post or page without necessitating a purchase.
+This still checks for access with the LaterPay API.
+To disable it for any post or page use <?php add_filter( 'laterpay_access_check_enabled', your_callback_returning_boolean ); ?>.

 == Installation ==

 * Upload the LaterPay WordPress plugin on the ‘Install Plugins’ page of your WordPress installation